Report Tables

 The Data Key field represents the data source that the table will pull records from.
 The Table can only have a single data source assigned to it.
 If the table needs to display values from multiple data sources, then a Nested Query should be used to collect all the values, and then assigned to the table's Data Key setting.

 Once you add a Data Key to your table, you can start designing.
-There are many tools built into the Table interface that you can use to help you layout and organize the data in your table.
-Now all you need to do is decide how you want to organize and display the data in your report.
+There are many Table interface tools that you can use to layout and organize the data in your table, for instance:

 Report Table Features

-Tables have a lot of built-in features that give reporting users the ability to create simple tables and increasingly more complicated tables.
-The table features are quite powerful, not only do they allow you to organize your tabular data, they also provide sophisticated data manipulation and layout tools.
-There are three types of table rows: Header, Details, and Summary rows that make up the body of a table.
-You can break tables down by data keys that share a common value using Dataset Grouping.
-The different types of rows can be independently enabled for each level of grouping, each group having its own Header, Details, and Summary rows.
+Tables have a lot of built-in features that give the ability to create simple tables and increasingly more complicated tables.
+The features not only allow you to organize your tabular data, they also provide sophisticated data manipulation and layout tools.
+As briefly mentioned earlier on the page, Header, Details, and Summary are the three types of table rows that make up the body of a table.
+You can break tables down by Data Keys that share a common value using Dataset Grouping.
+The different types of rows can be independently enabled for each level of grouping, with each group having its own Header, Details, and Summary rows.
 Additionally, the keys from 'Show Calculations' and other keychain functions are supported for any level of grouping.

 Once you get familiar with all the report table features, you can easily design professional tables for your reports.